-Hazelnuts are a great addition to desserts, including fruit dishes, breads, cakes, cookies, frozen desserts and candies.
+Hazelnuts are a great addition to desserts, including fruit dishes, breads, cakes, cookies, frozen desserts, and candies.
 They add an interesting flavor to coffees and liqueurs.
-They also add a lovely taste to savory dishes, such as those containing greens, cheese or meat.
-Hazelnuts are very useful ingredients to keep in a pantry or a refrigerator.
+They also add a lovely taste to savory dishes, such as those containing greens, cheese, or meat.
+The nuts or products made from them are very useful ingredients to keep in a pantry or a refrigerator.

 Hazel trees are native to temperate areas of the northern hemisphere.
 There are many different species.
 Some are cultivated for their nuts and some are grown as ornamental plants.
 The nuts of hazel trees are sometimes known as filberts or cobnuts, depending on the species.

 Turkey is the world’s biggest commercial producer of hazelnuts.
 They’re also grown commercially in Italy, in Oregon and Washington in the United States, and in British Columbia in Canada.
 The nuts are prized by animals as well as humans and are eaten by squirrels, mice, woodpeckers, and other birds.